kyma-project/kyma/tests/contract/knative-channel-kafka/README.md

 ## Overview

-This project contains the acceptance tests for the Knative Kafka channel https://github.com/kyma-incubator/knative-kafka.
+This project contains the acceptance tests for the [Knative Kafka channel](https://github.com/kyma-incubator/knative-kafka).
 It can run as part of the Kyma testing process.
-The tests are written in Go.
-Run them as standard Go tests.
+The tests are written in Go, so you can run them as standard Go tests.

 ## Usage
 This section provides information on building and versioning the Docker image.